This information describes how to take in the amount of iron your body needs to stay healthy.

 Iron Deficiency Anemia

-If your body isn’t getting enough iron, you can develop iron deficiency anemia.
+If your body is not getting enough iron, you can develop a condition called iron deficiency anemia.
 This can happen if you:

-- Don’t have enough iron in your diet.
+- Do not have enough iron in your diet.

-If your iron level is low, your healthcare provider may prescribe an iron supplement to get your iron level to return to normal quickly.
+If your iron level is low, your healthcare provider may prescribe iron supplements.
+Taking iron supplements will help get your iron level to return to normal quickly.
 The amount of iron your healthcare provider recommends may be higher than what you see in the “Recommended Daily Iron Intake” table.

-Taking higher amounts of iron can cause stomach irritation and constipation (having fewer bowel movements than usual).
+Taking higher amounts of iron can cause an upset stomach and constipation (having fewer bowel movements than usual).
 Tell your healthcare provider if you have these or any other problems while you’re taking iron.
-Don’t take iron supplements without checking with your healthcare provider.Back to top
+Do not take any iron supplements without talking with your healthcare provider first.

 To help keep your iron level healthy, you should eat foods that are high in iron.
-You can see how much iron a food has by checking the Nutrition Facts food label (see Figure 1).
-On food labels, the amount of iron is listed as a percent (%) of the daily value.
-The daily value for iron is 18 mg.
+You can see how much iron a food has by checking the Nutrition Facts label (see Figure 1).
+On Nutrition Facts labels, the amount of iron is listed as a percent (%) of the daily value.
+The daily value for iron is 18 mg per day.

 - If the food has 5% or less of the daily value, it is a poor source of iron.